-Using public support programs, such as grants from SME Support, JAPAN, Shimamoto created an online English site for Kyoto Flower Shop Omuro targeting overseas sales.
+Using public support programs, such as grants from SME SUPPORT JAPAN, Shimamoto created an online English site for KYOTO OMURO targeting overseas sales.
 As he gained know-how on cross border e-commerce, he extended his foothold in other Asian markets, such as Thailand and Vietnam.
 He is now eyeing the European market.

 Shimamoto is also always looking for new ways to bring the essence of Japan to his customers.
 Recently, the shop started sales of a new product, a boxed Japanese dry landscape rock garden, in response to the influx of foreign visitors to Japan.
 From April, the firm is planning to release another new product, “bonsai seeds.”
 Branching out from flowers, Shimamoto is also looking at the possibility of exporting Japanese sake, made with Kyoto-grown crops.